appirio-tech/thurgood/readme.md

 # Thurgood

 Thurgood is an automated build, testing and security tool for Appirio and topcoder utilizing Jenkins and Checkmarx.

+You can run the API from the API Explorer [https://[thurgood-production-url]/explorer](https://[thurgood-production-url]/explorer) or [http://localhost:3000/explorer](http://localhost:3000/explorer) if you are running it locally.
+See below for more info.

 ## Overview

 Thurgood is a multi-part application.
 Here is a high level overview of the application.

 ![](https://raw.githubusercontent.com/appirio-tech/thurgood/v3/thurgood-process.png)